mathemagica/mathemagica.github.io/README.md

 My advice for you:
 - **Don't lead your product pitches with an assumption of technical ignorance.** Most organizers have built elaborate and sometimes massively scaled workflows out of very basic tools, and have a keen sense of how built the right things at the right times, and how to scale.
 I'd describe them as "people who can build spaceships out of excel spreadsheets."
-- **Don't lead your product pitches with pity**, or with a sense of a savior complex.
+- **Don't lead your product pitches with pity**, or a savior complex.
 Yes, you're probably rich because you're in the tech industry, and yes most organizers are probably broke.
 This doesn't mean that the poor organizers need to be saved by you, it means that even though they probably have as much or more education and relevant experience than you, they chose to do values-aligned work vs get rich.
 They don't need to be saved with your tools or ideas, you need to prove you are values-aligned enough to earn their attention.
-- **Lead your product pitches with specifics**: specific workflows and specific arguments for what value you're going to add.
-It's less likely organizers will hire you for the consulting-style work of doing the thinking for them and help them figure out what problems to solve, and more likely to pay for a tool you've built that automates workflows they are currently doing manually.
+- **Lead your product pitches with specifics**: tell your audience about specific workflows your system unlocks and give specific arguments for what value you're going to add.
+It's less likely organizers will hire you for the consulting-style work of doing the thinking for them and helping them figure out what problems to solve, and more likely they'll pay for a tool you've built that automates workflows they are currently doing manually.
 - **Be extremely careful about data privacy.** Nothing will get you a closed door faster than "Can you just hand over your email list?"
 Keeping member data private and only sharing it with explicit consent is not just a value, it's a key part of an organization's health: member trust = member engagement.

+### Represent All Women in Tech

+**You're the only technical woman I know, can you explain all the gender in tech stuff to me?** First of all this probably isn't true.
+Please take a careful look at the other people on the slack channel or email list where you asked this question, and when you notice other women there, take a moment to consider why you didn't think of them in the first place, and how invisible they might feel when they read your comment.

+Secondly, I can only represent my experience, and not all women.
+Being asking to represent the monolith of people who share an identity characteristic with you is an othering experience.
+We'd all rather be treated like human beings.
+That being said, you can find some of my opinions on gender and tech [here](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) and [here](https://medium.com/@ann_lewis/the-myth-of-the-pipeline-problem-101d8fa1fcba).

+Third, here are several things that women in tech commonly experience, that white men in tech rarely experience:
+- Despite our education and experience, when we meet new tech people, we're expected to establish and firmly defend our credibility or else we'll be immediately written off as not technically credible.
+This makes first impressions extremely high stakes, and makes social environments that may be comfortable or casual for you inherently a performance for us
+- As a corollary, white men are constantly correcting perceived "errors" or challenging our judgement whenever we speak in any kind of public forum
+- We expect (and regularly experience) ridicule for asking too many or the wrong questions in professional settings

+If as you read this you're realizing you don't actually care about the answer to this question- actually you're running a hiring process and just wanted to try to attract a diverse set of applicants, I recommend you check out my hiring advice [here](https://docs.google.com/presentation/d/1qFf5M5QZ-wFjMJUE_vr5YkIhuVJgdi9ORp-wdr4RbAY/view#slide=id.p).

+If you'd like a more detailed answer, perhaps you'd like to [invite me to speak](https://docs.google.com/forms/d/e/1FAIpQLSeeR_FEfTEC7_YIingt-XwZQcnSMH9B6Zw8LupRu-rux5CL7A/viewform) or meet with your team.

+### Encouraging Girls In Tech

+**I have a daughter and I want her to have the opportunity to be interested in tech like you.
+What toys did you play with as a kid?** Sorry, but your premise is flawed.
+Please read [**this**](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) instead.
+It's not just about toys, it's also about entering and navigating a culture of sexism and a cuurrently unchecked system of oppression.
+But since you as a parent care about your girl, hopefully this means you're willing to be an ally and use your privilege to actively work to dismantle this.

+### What Is Your Personal Style?

+No one has ever asked me this, or is likely to ever ask me this.
+But I have a clever response planned just in case: "unintentional normcore."